How to Master the Inbox Zero Method

 Not a lot of email clients have the power to offer this, but Missive does.
 You can achieve this by creating a rule like this one:

-What does it do?
 All emails coming from people outside your contact book will be removed from everyone’s Inbox and labeled “To Screen”.

 To mark an email as safe, simply add the sender as a contact.

 When receiving an email that you need to differ, you should snooze it to a later time instead of keeping it in your inbox.

 In Missive, you can snooze messages by clicking the Snooze button.
 You can also configure often-used schedules, like “After work” or “Early morning”.

 Pro Tip Missive is big on privacy, we actively block read trackers so senders can’t know if and when you open their emails.
 So read emails at your discretion and reply when you see fit, no pressure.

 Since Marlin Mann first talked about the concept of inbox zero in 2007 digital life has evolved tremendously.
 Now there is way more than an email inbox to manage.